-The Minneapolis marketplace has public golf opportunities ranging from entry level to upscale facilities, namely Edinburgh-USA and Rush Creek: among the finest experiences a public golfer can enjoy.
-In the mid-tier market, the recent renovation and 2014 re-opening of Ramsay County's historical Keller Golf Course with a spectacular new clubhouse will attract substantial incremental play in 2014.
+The Minneapolis marketplace has public golf opportunities ranging from entry level to upscale Edinburgh-USA Rush Creek and Edinburgh-USA are among the finest experiences a public golfer can enjoy.
+In the mid-tier market, the recent renovation and 2014 re-opening of Ramsay County's historical Keller Golf Course with a spectacular new clubhouse will attract substantial incremental play in 2014y.
 The clubhouse at Bunker Hills creates a great atmosphere for an after the round social gathering.
-The University of Minnesota is currently engaged in a capital campaign to restore the Les Bolstad Golf Course under the direction of the famed alumni Tom Lehman.
+The University of Minnesota is currently engaged in a capital campaign to restore the Les Bolstad under the direction of the famed alumni Tom Lehman.